Akhilesh170194/keycloak-sso-demo/README.md

 - Displays a welcome message after successful login.
 - Provides a logout option.

+## Prerequisite

+- A keycloak Server.
+- Create

 ## How to Run

 1. Place the project files in a web server (e.g., Python HTTP server).